PlatinumVox/Sai-Alawo/!General Encyclopedia/Culture/Traditions, Manners & Etiquette/Alboli Traditions, Manners & Etiquette.md

 ![[Alboli Body Painting.png]]
 ### Stories
 Traditional storytelling and mythology play a large role in Alboli culture.
-For example, several legends center around the Aurora Borealis.
-Some communities believe that their ancestors can be seen dancing in the lights, while others believe that the Aurora Borealis will punish those who whistle at it.
-Gods such as the Old Woman, or Sedna, are believed to live under the sea and ice in wait for them to fall in, welcoming them to the afterlife.
+For example, several legends center around the Aurora Cappealis.
+Some communities believe that their ancestors can be seen dancing in the lights, while others believe that the Aurora Cappealis will punish those who whistle at it.
+Gods such as the Old Woman are believed to live under the sea and ice in wait for them to fall in, welcoming them to the afterlife.

 # Manners
 ### Lip Pointing